How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Results

+The simulated ECG dataset was the only one, where any of the competitor methods showed comparable performance to TOF: Keogh's discord reached its theoretical maximum, thus TOF resulted in an only slightly higher maximal $\mathrm{F}_1$ score in an optimal range of the length parameter.
+If the expectation significantly overestimated the actual length, the results of discord were slightly better.

+The $\mathrm{F}_1$ scores reached their maxima when the expected anomaly length parameters were close to the mean of the actual anomaly lengths for all algorithms and for all detectable cases when the $\mathrm{F}_1$ score showed significant peaks (Table \ref{tab:F1}). }

+\soma{As we have seen, the variable and unknown length of the anomalies had significant effect on the detection performance of all methods, but especially LOF and discord.
+Senin et al. \cite{Senin14, Senin15} extended the discord detection method to overcome the problem of predefined anomaly length and to allow the algorithm to find the length of the anomalies.
+Thus, we have tested Senin's algorithm on our test data series and included the anomaly lengths found by this algorithm as well as the performance measures into the comparison in Table\,\ref{tab:F1}.
+While the mean estimated anomaly lengths were not far from the mean of the actual lengths, the performance of this algorithm lags well behind all three previously tested ones on all the four types of test data series. }

-Based on these simulations, we can conclude that there are anomalous events such as tent map logistic background or high frequency tachycardic events, which can be found by both TOF and LOF based methods.
-However, other types of unique events, such as linear sequences can only be found by TOF methods.
-Table\,\ref{tab:density} shows, that the tent map and the tachycardia produce lower density, thus more dispersed points in the state space, presumably making them detectable by the LOF.
+\soma{We have identified several factors, which could explain the different detection patterns of different algorithms.} Table\,S1 shows, that the tent map and the tachycardia produce lower density, thus more dispersed points in the state space, presumably making them more detectable by the LOF.
 In contrast, linear segments resulted in similar density of points to the normal logistic activity or higher density of points compared to the random walk background.
-Detrending via differentiation of the logarithm was applied as a preprocessing step in the latter case, making the data series stationary and drastically increasing the state space density of the anomaly.
-While LOF counted only the low density sets as outliers, TOF was able to find the unique events independently of their density.
-To sum it up, TOF has reached better performance to detect anomalies in all the investigated cases.
+Detrending via differentiation of the logarithm was applied as a preprocessing step in the latter case, making the data series stationary and drastically increasing the state space density of the anomaly. \soma{LOF relays solely on the local density, thus it only counted the low density sets as outliers.
+In contrast, as discord method identifies anomalies based on the distances in the state space, it was able to detect linear anomaly on chaotic background, tent-map anomaly on log-map dataseries and tachycardia on the simulated ECG data, but failed on the detection of the linear anomaly on random walk background.
+The state space points belonging to the well detected anomalies are truly farther from the points in the manifolds of the background dynamics (Fig.\,\ref{fig:berlin1}\,\textbf{A}-\textbf{C}).
+In contrast, after discrete time derivation, the points belonging to a linear anomaly are placed near the center of the background distribution (Fig.\,\ref{fig:berlin1}\,\textbf{D}), making them undetectable either for LOF and discord algorithms.

+The detection performance of TOF was less affected by the relation between the expected and the actual length of the anomalies in the linear cases.
+The reason behind this is that each point of the linear segment is a unique state in itself, thus it always falls below the expected maximal anomaly length.
+In contrast, the tent map and tachycardic anomalies produce short, but stationary segments, which can be less effectively detected if they are longer than the preset expected length.